Ruf Driving School at the Sachsenring Race Track

 2. Allowed armor piercing bullets to be purchased by the general public

-3. Allowed guns to be bought at swap meets and guns shows without checking if buyer was a felon
+3. Allowed guns to be bought at swap meets and guns shows without checking if buyer

 4. Allowed people under the age of 18 to shoot guns